Hex Grid Renderer (HGR)

 - Allow selection of a previous profile to overwrite.
 Overwriting is currently automatic if one re-uses a name (and there is no warning when this happens).

-- Provide a way to remove individual saved profiles.
-A ListView of checkboxes would be ideal.
+- Improve the delete-saved-profiles view.
+A ListView of checkboxes or other multi-select list would be ideal.

 i think that’s about it.